pingcap/docs-cn/sql-statements/sql-statement-analyze-table.md

 ## MySQL compatibility

-This statement is syntactically similar with MySQL.
-However, `ANALYZE TABLE` may take significantly longer to execute on TiDB, as internally it operates in a different manner.
+TiDB differs from MySQL in **both** the statistics it collects and how it makes use of statistics during query execution.
+While this statement is syntactically similar to MySQL, the following differences apply:

+1. TiDB might not include very recently committed changes when running `ANALYZE TABLE`.
+After a batch-update of rows, you might need to `sleep(1)` before executing `ANALYZE TABLE` in order for the statistics update to reflect these changes. [#16570](https://github.com/pingcap/tidb/issues/16570).
+2. `ANALYZE TABLE` takes significantly longer to execute in TiDB than MySQL.
+This performance difference can be partially mitigated by enabling fast analyze with `SET GLOBAL tidb_enable_fast_analyze=1`.
+Fast analyze makes use of sampling, leading to less accurate statistics.
+Its usage is still considered experimental.

 MySQL does not support the `ANALYZE INCREMENTAL TABLE` statement.
 TiDB supports incremental collection of statistics.
 For detailed usage, refer to [incremental collection](/statistics.md#incremental-collection).